josemle/dappcenter-solidity/README.md

   One member denies the other and the smart contract cannot know which is malicious.

 TODO
-- Test arbitrary calls (means deploying another contract to test with) w/ and w/o value
-    - Test an external function()payable
 - Allow resubmitting of failed calls (e.g. an external dependancy had a short term freeze activated)
-- Test to confirm we can't execute twice
-- Research storage vs memory more.
 - Risk: someone votes on something really old to not get noticed?
 Add an expiration.
 Need a clear final bit for proposals (accepted or not).
     - 1 month default with configure option